Gaysper

 Gaysper is an LGBT symbol based on the ghost emoji (U+1F47B, "👻") of Android 5.0.
 It is a modification of the original icon that uses a background with the colors of the rainbow flag.
-It became popular in Spain from April 2019 following a tweet posted on the official account of the populist right-wing party Vox, after which a multitude of users belonging to the LGBT collective began to use it as a representative symbol of itself.
+It became popular in Spain from April 2019 following a tweet posted on the official account of the populist far-right party Vox, after which a multitude of users belonging to the LGBT movement began to use it as a symbol.
 The icon has established itself as an example of the phenomenon of reappropriation of elements of the anti-LGBT discourse in contemporary society through social networks.